justinlittman/social-feed-tools/README.md

     optional arguments:
       -h, --help           show this help message and exit --services SERVICES  A comma separated list of services to limit the results to.
-Services are: twitter, tumblr, flickr, other.
+Services are: twitter_rest, twitter_stream, tumblr, flickr, other.
       --entities ENTITIES  A comma separated list of entities to limit the results to.
 Entities are: tweet, tumblr_blog, tumblr_post,
                            flickr_photo, flickr_person.